alex-toy/darties/README.md

     - **magasin** - store.
 Features : description of the store.
     - **temps** - time.
 Features : description of the time.
     - **enseigne** - brand.
 Features : description of the brand.
+    - **utilisateur** - user.
+Features : description of the user.
+    - **profil** - profile.
+Features : description of the profile.
+    - **cours** - currency rate.
+Features : description of the currency rate.
+    - **currency** - currency.
+Features : description of the currency.
+    - **parametre** - parameter.
+Features : description of the parameters.

 <img src="generals/star_schema.png" alt="Markdown Monster icon" style="float: left; margin-right: 10px;" />